radanovicnikola93/content/files/en-us/web/api/notifications_api/using_the_notifications_api/index.md

 window.addEventListener('load', function () {
   var button = document.getElementsByTagName('button')[0];

+  if (window.self !== window.top) {
+    // Ensure that if our document is in a frame, we get the user
+    // to first open it in its own tab or window.
+Otherwise, it
+    // won’t be able to request permission to send notifications. button.textContent = "Open this frame in its own tab/window";
+    button.addEventListener('click', function () {
+      window.open(location.href);
+    });
+    return;
+  }

   button.addEventListener('click', function () {
     // If the user agreed to get notified
     // Let's try to send ten notifications